Learn something new every day More Info... by email

 In legal proceedings, a star witness is a witness who provides major and crucial information in a criminal case.
 In some instances, a case may have several star witnesses, and their testimony may cinch a conviction or acquittal, especially when handled by a skilled lawyer.
 The testimony of star witnesses is often a topic of interest for the general public as well, especially in high profile cases, and in open courtrooms, there may be a number of bystanders present to listen to the testimony of a star witness.

 A witness is someone who provides information in a court of law which is designed to shed light on a case.
 Juries and judges weigh the information provided by witnesses and submitted evidence to reach a decision in a trial, making the testimony of any witness important in the overall success of a trial.
-A star witness, however, may be the base upon which a case is built and presented in court, making his or her testimony crucial to the outcome of a trial.
+The testimony of a star witness, however, may serve as the basis for building and presenting a case, making a star witness crucial to the outcome of a trial.

 All sorts of people can serve as star witnesses.
 In cases about corruption of government agencies, for example, a star witness might be a former employee who witnessed such corruption firsthand.
 Star witnesses may also have seen murders or other crimes, or they might be in possession of incriminating or exonerating information about a defendant.
 Many lawyers try to keep the identities of their star witnesses under wraps until the last minute, so that their testimony is a surprise, preventing the other side from preparing.